B.A., Northwestern University

 Before joining the law school's faculty, she had her own solo law practice specializing in criminal defense and juvenile law in Athens and Northeast Georgia.
 Previously, she was a public defender in the Western Judicial Circuit where she did both trial and appellate work.
 She also held both chief assistant and assistant solicitor-general positions in Athens-Clarke County.
 In this role, she prosecuted misdemeanor cases in both State and Municipal Court.
 She began her legal career as a staff attorney with the Prisoner Legal Counseling Project, providing advice to Georgia inmates on a variety of legal matters and representing inmates in post-conviction proceedings and uncontested divorces.

-Grant has worked at the School of Law in various capacities.
-Most recently, she served as the interim director of the Family Violence Clinic in 2015.
-She has taught the Civil Externship course during the summer semesters since 2010.
-She previously served as an adjunct mock trial coach.
+She previously worked at the School of Law in various capacities.
+She served as the interim director of the Family Violence Clinic in 2015 and she has taught the Summer Externships course since 2010.
+Additionally, she was an adjunct mock trial coach from 1998 to 1999.